tlandron/PCBS_ModelRecovery/README.md

 /!\ To test the scripts, clone the whole repository and run the PCBS_ModelRecovery/**Code/**..'script'.mlx (not the PCBS_ModelRecovery/..'script'.mlx)

-Also, due to figure issues, reading README.md from the gitrepository is strongly advised.
+Also, due to figure issues, reading README.md from the git repository is strongly advised.

 ---